 Why the Increase in Risk

 We don’t know all the reasons for the higher incidence and risk of death from skin cancer in transplant patients.
 One of the clearest causes, though, is that the anti-rejection drugs patients must take reduce the ability of the immune system to detect and defend against cancer.
-This necessary immunosuppression can also pave the way for infection by cancer-promoting viruses such as the Merkel cell polyomavirus, the main cause of MCC.
+This necessary immunosuppression can also pave the way for infection by cancer-promoting viruses such as the Merkel cell polyomavirus, associated with MCC.

 Many transplant patients are already at a higher risk of skin cancer simply due to being older, male and fair-skinned, all factors known to be associated with higher risk.
 That risk may be further increased by other factors, such as an individual’s previous sun damage and a tendency to burn rather than tan.
 The vast majority of skin cancers are caused by ultraviolet (UV) radiation from sun exposure, and certain post-transplant medications make the skin more vulnerable to sun damage.
 These include azathioprine, an immune suppressant, and voriconazole, which is used to prevent or treat fungal infections.
 Another side effect of UV exposure is reduced immune function, which makes it all the more dangerous for transplant patients, who already experience drug-induced immunosuppression.